brianhe12/stock_portfolio/README.md

 * A more responsive CSS, with ability to adjust to many different screen sizes.
 Users may have to zoom out a bit if their screen size is too small for the application :(.
 * Fix the refresh on Buy/Sell function.
 I believe that a more seamless transition from buying/selling a stock to the neutral state of displaying the portfolio chart will improve user experience.
 * Though functionality works, it would be better user experience to show error messages for when users do something invalid (e.g. Buy a stock that is too expensive, Try to buy using an invalid ticker, etc.)
-* Heroku server sometimes falls asleep with no activity.
-This leads to a bug when trying to buy/sell.
+* Because I am using Heroku server free tier, the website will fall asleep when there is 30 minutes of no activity.
+Start up after the server falls asleep will take a bit of time.